 - In Turkey, Romania, The Netherlands, England/Wales, Lithuania and Estonia more than 3/4 of students are enrolled in a Bachelor course.
 In 2 of these countries (Turkey, England/Wales), Bachelor programmes are long established, whilst the other countries have completed this transition within the last decade. - Under half of all students are to be found in Bachelor and Master structures in Germany, Austria, Sweden, Latvia and Spain.
 These are countries in which national programmes still play a significant role in higher education.
-In all of these countries with the exception of Sweden,2 the National Profiles speak of being en route to a more complete implementation of the Bologna structures, with subject such as
+In all of these countries with the exception of Sweden, 2 the National Profiles speak of being en route to a more complete implementation of the Bologna structures, with subject such as medicine, law and engineering being the least likely to have been reformed (→ DRM).
+In Spain the first Bachelor students enrolled in 2009.

-NB: Deviation from EUROSTUDENT conventions will affect the picture here.
-See > Introduction and > Appendix C.
+1 NB: Deviation from EUROSTUDENT conventions will affect the picture here.
+See → Introduction and → Appendix C.